kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **Federated Network**: A network structure that combines aspects of centralized and decentralized networks.
 It consists of multiple independent sub-networks (nodes or groups) that agree to follow a common set of rules and protocols enforced by a central management framework.
 This framework facilitates communication and resource sharing between the sub-networks while still allowing them some degree of autonomy.

+**Friend-to-Friend**: A type of private peer-to-peer network where connections and data sharing occur only between trusted friends or acquaintances.
+In an F2F network, users directly communicate with one another, enhancing the security and privacy of the shared data.
+This network model is mainly used in file sharing, social networking, and private communication applications.
+The term was coined by Dan Bricklin in 2000.

 **Fungible Token**: Interchangeable, individual units that can be exchanged one-to-one with any other unit of the same kind.
 Examples outside of cryptocurrency include dollars, stock, and unopened cans of soda.

 ## G